syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/syntax-highlighting.md

 ![](Syntax-Highlighting-and-Code-Coloring_images/Syntax-Highlighting-and-Code-Coloring_img23.png)

-### Font Color
+### Font color

-Font color of any format in the specified language can be customized using `FontColor` property of Format tag.
+Font color of any format in the specified language can be customized by using the `FontColor` property of Format tag.

 {% highlight xaml %}